ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 ### Currently accessible Filters

-To complement your music, its possible to add filters to your audio data:
+To complement your music, its possible to add filters to your audio data :

-- Amplitude changer: Changes the amplitude of a given sound.
+- Amplitude changer : Changes the amplitude of a given sound.

-- Echo: Repeats and periodically scales down the sound, creating an echo like effect.
+- Echo : Repeats and periodically scales down the sound, creating an echo like effect.

-- Reverb: Repeats the sound similarly to the echo effect, but does it so before the sound could finish playing, creating a more vibrant sound.
+- Reverb : Repeats the sound similarly to the echo effect, but does it so before the sound could finish playing, creating a more vibrant sound.

-- Flanger: Adds a sweeping sound effect to the audio.
+- Flanger : Adds a sweeping sound effect to the audio.

-- Envelope: Modifies the way the amplitude of the sound changes over time.
+- Envelope : Modifies the way the amplitude of the sound changes over time.

-- LFO AM: Amplitude modulation using a low frequency oscillator.
+- LFO AM : Amplitude modulation using a low frequency oscillator.

-- LFO FM: Frequency modulation using a low frequency oscillator.
+- LFO FM : Frequency modulation using a low frequency oscillator.

-- Low Pass: Cuts off frequencies above a given threshold.
+- Low Pass : Cuts off frequencies above a given threshold.

-- High Pass: Cuts off frequencies under a given threshold.
+- High Pass : Cuts off frequencies under a given threshold.

-- BandPass/RejectBand: Cuts off frequencies both above and under the given thresholds and inverse.
+- BandPass/RejectBand : Cuts off frequencies both above and under the given thresholds and inverse.

 ### Apply multiple filters at once